Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 Other than the simple steps needed to make this loaf of bread, the ingredients needed are very basic pantry items too!
 You’ll just need 7 ingredients.
 Here are some tips for the ingredients:

 - Bread Flour – This recipe uses 260g bread flour.
-I like to substitute 10-20g of bread flour with plain or top flour, to make the texture even softer.
+I like to substitute 10-20g of bread flour with plain or top flour to make the texture even softer.
 You can also do the same, or just use bread flour.

 - Milk Powder – Choose full cream milk powder at baking supplies stores.
 If you do not have milk powder, you can omit this too.

 - Egg & Water – For this recipe, you’ll need a total of 160g of combined weight for egg and pandan water.
 Use chilled eggs and water for this recipe, as bread dough proofs optimally at around 23-24C.
 Our hot weather will not allow for bread dough to be at 24C after mixing all ingredients together.
-This is also the reason why we use instant yeast in the recipe.

 Bread Shaping Tip